-C. Premiums are earned ratably over the terms of the related insurance policies.
+Premiums are earned ratably over the terms of the related insurance policies.
 Ceded premiums are earned ratably over the terms of the applicable reinsurance contracts.
-Expenses incurred in connection with acquiring new insurance business, including acquisition costs such as marketing, are charged to operations as incurred.
+Expense incurred in connection with acquiring new insurance business, including acquisition cost such as marketing are charged to operations as incurred.

-In addition, the company uses the following accounting policies:
+In addition, The Company used the following accounting policies:

-- (1) Short-term investments are stated at amortized cost. - (2) Bonds not backed by other loans are stated at amortized cost using the interest method. - (3-9) Not applicable - (10) The Company does not anticipate investment income as a factor in the premium deficiency calculation, in accordance with SSAP No. 54, Individual and Group Accident and Health Contracts. - (11) Unpaid losses and loss adjustment expenses include an amount determine from individual case estimates and loss reports and an amount, based on past experience, for losses incurred but not reported.
-Such liabilities are necessarily based on assumptions and estimates and while the management believes the amount is adequate, the ultimate liability may be in excess of or less than the amount provided.
-The methods for making such estimates and for establishing the resulting liability are continually reviewed and any adjustments are reflected in the period determined. - (12) The Company has not modified its capitalization policy from the prior period. - (13) The Company's Pharmacy Benefit Manager - CVS Health has contractually guaranteed minimum pharmaceutical rebates.
-These amounts determine the Company's estimated receivable adjusted for payments received.
+(1) Short-term investments are stated at amortized cost

+(2) Bonds not backed by other loans are stated at amortized costs using the interest method

+(3-9) Not applicable

+(10) The Company does not anticipate investment income as a factor in the premium deficiency calculation, in accordance with SSAP No. 54, Individual and Group Accident and Health Contracts.

+(11) Unpaid losses and loss adjustment expenses include an amount determined from individual case estimates and loss reports and an amount, based on past experience, for losses incurred but not reported.
+Such liabilities are necessarily based on assumptions and estimates and while management believes the amount is adequate, the ultimate liability may be in excess of or less than the amount provided.
+The methods for making such estimates and for establishing the resulting liabilities are continually reviewed and any adjustments are reflected in the period determined.

+(12) The Company has not modified its capitalization policy from prior period.

+(13) The company's Pharmacy Benefit Manager- CVS Health has a contractually guaranteed minimum pharmaceutical rebates.
+These amounts determine the company's estimated receivable adjusted for payments received.